rschristopher/rschristopher.github.io/src/saving/sovereignty/level-7.md

 - **Advanced Security**: Multisig setups, such as a 2-of-3 or 3-of-5 key arrangement, add redundancy and resilience.
 A protocol is critical here to coordinate multiple keys, streamline transaction signing, and guide non-technical users or heirs.
 - **Paranoid Security**: For protection against sophisticated threats—like hostile nation-states (e.g., historical cases like [Canada’s trucker protest crackdowns](https://bitcoinmagazine.com/culture/bitcoin-passes-canada-trucker-protest-test))—use a high-threshold multisig (e.g., 4-of-7), geographically distributed keys, air-gapped devices, and self-hosted full nodes.
 A protocol is indispensable to manage this complexity and ensure flawless execution.

-Start with a baseline like Coldcard’s multisig guide and scale up as needed.
 The [Basic+](../appendix/basic.md) protocol offers a starting point with reasonable security, while the [Custom](../appendix/custom.md) template supports advanced configurations.